Google launches new email service dubbed 'Inbox'

-Google Inc launched an email service called "Inbox" on Wednesday that will better organise emails and display information such as appointments, flight bookings and package deliveries in a more user-friendly way.
+Google Inc (GOOGL.O) launched an email service called "Inbox" on Wednesday that will better organize emails and display information such as appointments, flight bookings and package deliveries in a more user-friendly way.

 Google said it was sending out invitations to selected Gmail users to try out the new service.
 Users can also email the company at inbox@google.com to get an invitation.